gforghieri/TUDelft-CSE2310-AD/README.md

 Expected prior knowledge
 Required:
-• programming experience from CSE1100 or equivalent
+• programming experience from CSE1100(Object Oriented Programming in Java) or equivalent

 Strongly advised:
 • experience with algorithms and data structures (priority queue, graph algorithms etc) such as from Algorithms and Datastructures (CSE1305);